danielemalitesta/danielemalitesta.github.io/_pages/about.md

 ---
 Hi there!
 I'm Daniele Malitesta, a Ph.D.
 Student at Polytechnic University of Bari (Italy).

-My main research topics are **Graph Representation Learning** and **Multimedia Recommender Systems**, but I'm also interested in Adversarial Machine Learning and Deep Learning.
+My main research topics are **Graph Representation Learning** and **Multimedia Recommendation**, but I'm also interested in Adversarial Machine Learning and Deep Learning.
 I'm working with Prof. Tommaso Di Noia and Prof. Yashar Deldjoo.

 # Publications
 Corresponding authors are **bolded**.